auth0/docs/includes/thirdpartyapi.md

 <img src="https://cloudup.com/c8xbUL6QbJa+" />

+Each integration is different and requires different parameters and configuration. once the add-on is activated, you will see tailored instructions with details on how to get this done.

 ### 2. Use it

-Check the documentation of any of our FrontEnd or Mobile SDKs to learn how to call the [Delegation](https://docs.auth0.com/auth-api#delegated) API.
-Just go to the [Quickstart](https://docs.auth0.com/) and pick up the libary of your choice.
+The key to this integration is the Delegation endpoint in Auth0.
+Check the documentation of any of our FrontEnd or Mobile SDKs to learn how to call the [this endpoint](https://docs.auth0.com/auth-api#delegated).
+You can download your favorite library from any of the [Quickstarts](https://docs.auth0.com/).

-### 3. Sit back & relax
+### 3. You are done!

-Now it's time to sit back, relax and open a beer.
+Congrats!
 You've implemented Delegation for the <%= _.capitalize(configuration.thirdParty) %> API